 Just like there are so many Chili recipes out there, Borscht is not an exception.
 Uniquely delicious and healthy, this classic Ukrainian soup has quite a few recipes to choose from.

 Today, I'm sharing my mom's stovetop version of Borscht.

 It's a very quick recipe and she always makes it look effortless.
 In fact, it's one of the best vegan cauliflower recipes and you'll see why.

 For quite some time I couldn't figure out why my own Borscht recipe differs from my mom's so much.
 They all use the same ingredients, the preparation method is fairly similar and they are both delicious.

 But upon many efforts to replicate the recipe, I was finally able to find to spot the difference.

 - Use mushroom broth - this will make your Borscht even more flavorful;

-- When potatoes are cooked and before adding all other ingredients, go ahead and mash about half of the potatoes with potato masher.
-You don't need to remove potatoes from the pot (but you can if you want to), simply insert potato masher and carefully and slowly mash a little bit of cooked potatoes.
+- When the potatoes are cooked and before adding all other ingredients, go ahead and mash about half of the potatoes with a potato masher.
+You don't need to remove potatoes from the pot (but you can if you want to), simply insert the potato masher and carefully and slowly mash a few cooked potatoes.
 This is the key and my mom's signature step.
 It will make Borscht slightly thicker and even more delicious.